COVID-19: How to access and claim on telehealth appointments

 We answer some of the biggest questions about telehealth

-To help us stay healthy and well while social distancing, nib is now recognising telehealth appointments as an alternative to heading into a clinic1.
+To help us stay healthy and well while social distancing, nib is now recognising telehealth appointments as an alternative to heading into a clinic for certain services, where clinically appropriate1.
 This welcome advancement means our members can continue accessing the healthcare they require from the comfort of their own home as long as they are already covered for a service, have served relevant waiting periods and have remaining limits.

 When it comes to booking a telehealth appointment for the first time, you might have a few questions.
 Will I get the same result as an in-clinic consultation?
 Will I be speaking with a real person or a robot?
 How does it all work?